 Heat the oil in the skillet.
 Season the chicken pieces with salt and pepper.
 Cook until golden brown and set aside.

 Add more oil to the skillet if necessary.
 Add red curry paste.
-Stir for a minute to release the curry’s aromas and then add garlic and onion.
+Stir for a minute or two to release the curry’s aromas and then add garlic and onion.
 Cook for a few minutes or until translucent.
 Add coconut milk and brown sugar.
 Stir to combine.
 (If you like a tomato flavour, add ketchup here).
 Add the vegetables and cook until al dente.
 Add the chicken and fresh lime juice just before serving.
 Garnish with basil and serve with steamed rice.